Emergent vorticity asymmetry of one and two-layer shallow water system captured by a next-order balanced model

 Numerically, we solve for the potentials in a finite domain $y/L\in[-5,5]$, which is large enough so that the solution is not changed with a large domain.
 It is represented numerically using $N=256$ Chebyshev modes, using the Dedalus solver.

-We solve the system with $Bu=1$ and $Ro=0.3$.
+We solve the system with $Bu=1$ and $\varepsilon=0.3$.
 Figure \ref{fig:front_div} shows the divergence

 overlaid on the height perturbations.
 In the top layer, a cold filament has cyclonic vorticity, which is correlated with convergence.
-This correlation is a key feature of fronts and explains the cyclonic bias of vorticity in the two-layer simulations by appealing to vortex stretching.
-However, layered shallow water is different from the surface buoyancy gradient driven Boussinesq frontogenesis of \cite{HoskinsBretherton_72} in that this convergence will smooth away the height perturbation and release the stored APE.
-Therefore shallow water fronts would be less strong with no finite time singularity, compared to the Boussinesq case.
+This correlation is a key feature of fronts and explains the cyclonic bias of vorticity in the two-layer simulations by appealing to vortex stretching{: baroclinic cyclonic vorticity is correlated with baroclinic negative divergence}. {Note that the above equation is equivalent to the ``$\omega$-equation''.
+Therefore, it is implicit in the SWQG model.
+However, SWQG does not use this ageostrophic velocity in its advective evolution.
+It does not capture the vorticity skewness evolution.}

+{Finally, a comparison with the surface buoyancy gradient driven Boussinesq frontogenesis of \cite{HoskinsBretherton_72} is warranted. } In the layered shallow water set-up, the convergence will smooth away the height perturbation and release the stored APE.
+Shallow water fronts would be less strong with no finite time singularity, compared to the Boussinesq case.